Dadudekc/repository/unified-workspace/README.md

 This unified workspace consolidates all your projects into a single development environment, eliminating the constant battle with environment setup and allowing you to work seamlessly across all your codebases.

+## Status
+Migration tool in place with basic import test.
+Full dependency installation pending; large ML frameworks like TensorFlow and Torch are not installed by default.

+Planned consolidation: shared data utilities from `Datgurll` and `machine-learning-project` will migrate into `shared/` modules.

 ## 🎯 **Why This Workspace?**

 - ✅ **Single Environment**: One Python environment for all projects